tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

     loans_df["month_le"] = label_encoder.transform(loans_df["month"])
     ```

-Show the DataFrame's head and show that there is actually a problem with using `LabelEncoder` for all of the categorical data in this data frame.
+Show the DataFrame's head and show that there is actually a problem with using `LabelEncoder` for all of the categorical data in this DataFrame.
 Explain that there is a contextual issue in this particular case: the number assigned to some months doesn't match with the actual month number (e.g. `July` is encoded as `5`)

 ![Months' names encoded as numbers with Label Encoder](Images/categorical-data-3.png)